 Few teams did more to underline Zealandia’s right to continent status than the expedition that set out to drill into Zealandia’s submerged rock in 2017.

-But their efforts proved fruitful.
-Geologists believe that Zealandia separated from Antarctica somewhere between 85 and 130 million years ago, then broke off from Australia between 60 and 85 million years ago.
+Their efforts proved fruitful.
+Geologists believe that Zealandia separated from Antarctica somewhere between 85 and 130 million years ago and then broke off from Australia between 60 and 85 million years ago.
+This 2017 research confirmed that theory and further posited that, as Zealandia separated from Australia, its crust stretched and thinned until it dropped to the bottom of the ocean.

 Wikimedia CommonsMountains in southern New Zealand that are remnants of how Zealandia was formed.

-Wikimedia CommonsFossils of tiny shells with a 1 euro coin for comparison.
+Wikimedia CommonsFossils of tiny shells found in Zealandia alongside a euro coin for comparison.

-The discovery also answers longstanding questions about how the region’s animals evolved and spread from continent to continent.
-It paints a fascinating new picture of Zealandia as a verdant jungle teeming with life — a jungle that’s now at the bottom of the ocean.
+The research also answered longstanding questions about how the region’s animals evolved and spread from continent to continent.
+It paints a fascinating new picture of Zealandia as a verdant jungle full of prehistoric life — a jungle that’s now at the bottom of the ocean.

 Since Zealandia was designated as a continent in 2017, scientists have been working to map its boundaries.
 This is easier said than done, considering so much of the continent is underwater.